-Urban rainfall in our region is 40 per cent higher than the average for the rest of England and Wales, and 54 per cent of our sewers take combined waste and rainwater, compared to an average of 33 per cent.
-This means more water runs into our sewers than other parts of the country, creating a much bigger challenge for reducing the use of storm overflows in the North West.
+For a stronger, greener and healthier North West: Urban rainfall in our region is 40 per cent higher than the average for the more water runs into our sewers than other parts of the country, creating a much bigger challenge for reducing the use of storm overflows in the Combined sewers take a mix of wastewater and rainwater to be North West.
 We are already investing substantial amounts in AMP7, supporting our target of at least a one-third sustainable reduction in the number of overflow activations, improving 184 kilometres of rivers.
 Our ambitious plans for AMP8 target even more significant improvements.